TV Show King: Reception

-TV Show King received generally average reviews from critics.
+The Wii version received "mixed" reviews according to the review aggregation website Metacritic.

-IGN, which scored the game with a 6.4/10, praised the graphics and presentation, but had some concerns with elements of the gameplay.
+IGN praised the graphics and presentation, but had some concerns with elements of the gameplay.
 They also claimed that the game was "a far better multiplayer game than it is a solo experience".
-GamePlasma found that the game had little replayability and subsequently gave it an overall score of 6.2/10, stating that "TV Show King is an adequate first effort from Gameloft for the WiiWare service.
-It’s not the best console-based game of its type out there, nor is it the best trivia game on the Wii platform."

-WiiWare World gave TV Show King a 6/10, believing that most of what the player will enjoy about the game is from what other players will bring from outside the game.
-N-Europe also gave the game a 6/10, describing it as "a fun title that can be played in short bursts every so often", praising its multiplayer and Mii usage.
+Nintendo Life believed that most of what the player will enjoy about the game is from what other players will bring from outside the game.
+N-Europe also described it as "a fun title that can be played in short bursts every so often", praising its multiplayer and Mii usage.
 They also thought that the game was priced too steep at 1000 Wii Points, due to its lacklustre single-player mode.
-Edge awarded the game 5 out of 10, stating that the repetitive levels and basic look and feel had a large effect on the game's lifespan.
+Edge said that the repetitive levels and basic look and feel had a large effect on the game's lifespan.

 Sequels

+TV Show King Party

-An expanded follow up to the game, called TV Show King Party, was released in North America on October 28, 2008 also for the Wii.
+An expanded follow up to the game, called TV Show King Party, was released in North America on October 28, 2008 on the Wii.
 However, unlike the first game, it was a retail release.